mano3o/stats220/index.md

 # 🌟 ASSIGNMENT 1 🌟

 Hello!
-Welcome to my *assignment 1 website*
+Welcome to my *assignment 1 Part A website*

 ## About Me 🐑